docsforadobe/javascript-tools-guide/4 - User-Interface Tools/managing-control-titles.rst

 Unlike automatic layout, title layout uses the alignment property to specify the orientation of the title and graphic element, and how the title aligns to the graphic element.
 This property contains a 2-element array, where the first element specifies horizontal alignment and the second specifies vertical alignment.
-The allowed values for these are the same as those used by automatic layout (see "Aligning children" on page 88), except that the fill value is not allowed.
+The allowed values for these are the same as those used by automatic layout (see :ref:`aligning-children`), except that the fill value is not allowed.
 To achieve a row orientation where the title appears to the left or right of the graphic element, define horizontal alignment as left or right and vertical alignment as center, top, or bottom: button.titleLayout = { alignment: ['right', 'center'] };